Sephora Now Offers Same-Day Delivery On Instacart

-Sephora's website is already one of our favorite places to find the best beauty products without leaving our couch.
-Now, it's almost dangerously convenient to shop Sephora.com, as the site just announced it's offering nationwide delivery via Instacart.
-That means everything at Sephora — from your tried-and-true skincare favorites, to all the makeup you've been putting off trying because you want to avoid in-person shopping during the pandemic — is available for same-day delivery, sometimes as quickly as one hour after ordering.
+Sephora's website is already one of our favourite places to find the best beauty products without leaving our couch.
+Now, it's almost dangerously convenient to shop Sephora.com, as the site just announced it's offering delivery via Instacart in Canada.
+That means everything at Sephora — from your tried-and-true skincare favourites, to all the makeup you've been putting off trying because you want to avoid in-person shopping during the pandemic — is available for same-day delivery, sometimes as quickly as one hour after ordering.

-If you're a resident of the United States or Canada, you can now find Sephora on the Instacart app, and as long as you live within a 30-minute drive of one of its locations, you can place an order and have it at your door the same day.
+If you're a resident of Canada or the United States, you can now find Sephora on the Instacart app, and as long as you live within a 30-minute drive of one of its locations, you can place an order and have it at your door the same day.
 Or, you also have the option to schedule your delivery for later in the week (at a time when you know you'll be home for immediate unboxing).

 Advertisement